One of the most interesting works by Florent Schmitt is his Lied et Scherzo, Op. 54, which he composed in 1910.

 As a measure of the importance of this score, the Lied et Scherzo was one of the works featured in the 1914 cross-American tour of the Barrère Ensemble of Wind Instruments, a performing group organized by the Franco-American principal flautist of the New York Philharmonic, Georges Barrère.
 Among the cities where the work was performed were Boston,Detroit, Cincinnati, New York City at the Belasco Theatre and also the Cooper Union — and even Charleston, West Virginia.

-Georges Barrère (1876-1944): The Franco-American flautist included Florent Schmitt’s Lied et Scherzo in the repertoire of the Barrère Ensemble’s cross-American tour in 1914.
+Georges Barrère (1876-1944): The French-American flautist included Florent Schmitt’s Lied et Scherzo in the repertoire of the Barrère Ensemble’s cross-American tour in 1914.
+Barrère would continue to be an advocate for Schmitt’s piece in the years that followed, including leading the Juilliard Wind Ensemble in presentations of the music during the years he conducted that group (1920s and ’30s).

 One could certainly quibble about whether the music was indeed “ultra-modern” in 1914 — and it certainly doesn’t seem that way today.
 Either way, I find the Lied et Scherzo to be one of Schmitt’s most musically satisfying compositions, not least the incredible — and thrilling — scherzo section of the work.